Differentiable All-pole Filters for Time-varying Audio Systems: Proposed Methodology

-In summary, we can calculate all the gradients with one pass of $f$ and the multiplications in~\eqref{eq:grad_a}, which are fast to compute.
-We implement this efficient $f$ for both forward and backward computation using Numba and register it as a custom operator in PyTorch.
-The implementation is available on GitHub~\footnote{\href{https://github.com/yoyololicon/torchlpc}{https://github.com/yoyololicon/torchlpc}}.
+In summary, we can calculate all gradients with one pass of $f_{\mathbf{a}(n)}$ and the multiplications in~\eqref{eq:grad_a}, which are fast to compute.
+We implement an efficient $f_{\mathbf{a}(n)}$ for both forward and backward computation using Numba and register it as a custom operator in PyTorch.
+The implementation is available on GitHub~\footnote{\href{https://github.com/DiffAPF/torchlpc}{https://github.com/DiffAPF/torchlpc}}.